Install

 Source

-The following instructions assume you’ll be using UCX-Py on a CUDA enabled system and is in a Conda environment.
+The following instructions assume you’ll be using UCX-Py on a CUDA-enabled system and using a Conda environment.

 Build Dependencies